HamishHamiltonSmith/The-Huffle-Language/README.md

 ## Functions

-Currently functions have no return values, but can take parameters, including other functions!
+Functions now have return values, and can take parameters, including other functions!
 Here is a basic example:

 ```
 func multiply(n1,n2) {
-  out(n1*n2);
+  return n1*n2;
 }

-multiply(10,5);
+out(multiply(10,5));
 ```